rakhbari/argo-workflow-samples/README.md

 1. Applies `rolebinding-workflow.yaml` in the given namespace substituting the namespace/service acct combo in the file.
 1. Creates a bearer token from the service acct's k8s secret and echos it to the console.

+__NOTE__: The script requires use of `envsubst` command.
+If you have an older Linux distro please do a search on how to get it installed on your machine before proceeding: https://www.google.com/search?q=bash+envsubst+command+not+found

 ```
 ./scripts/create-workflow-sa.sh <namespace> <service_acct>
 ```